 Janus International Group, Inc. (f/k/a Janus Parent, Inc.) ("Group" or "Janus" or "Company") is a holding company.
-Janus International Group, LLC ("Janus Core") is a wholly-owned subsidiary of Janus International Group, LLC ("Janus Core") is a wholly-owned subsidiary of Janus Midco, LLC ("Midco") and Midco is a wholly-owned subsidiary of Group.
+Janus International Group, LLC ("Janus Core") is a wholly-owned subsidiary of Janus International Group, LLC ("Janus Core") is a wholly-owned subsidiary of Janus International Group, LLC ("Intermediate").
+Intermediate is a wholly-owned subsidiary of Janus Midco, LLC ("Midco") and Midco is a wholly-owned subsidiary of Group.
 These entities are all incorporated in the state of Delaware.
 The Group is a global manufacturer and supplier of turn-key self-storage, commercial and industrial building solutions including: roll up and swing doors, hallway systems, relocatable storage units, and facility and door automation technologies with manufacturing operations in Georgia, Texas, Arizona, Indiana, North Carolina, United Kingdom, Australia, and Singapore.